outline

 The type of element to include in the outline.

-To list figures containing a specific kind of element, like a table, you can write figure.where(kind: table)
+To list figures containing a specific kind of element, like an image or a table, you can specify the desired kind in a where

 View example